 The predictions of wearables booming on the market were falsely tied to the success of smartphones.
 The market was still very small and not mature enough to sustain the type of predicted growth.
 In 2016 the company called it quits and sold their technology to Fitbit.

 The founder of Pebble Eric Migicovsky tells his side of the story behind Pebble’s demise.

+Here is an example of a car invention that failed.
 The DeLorean Motor Company was an American automobile manufacturer founded in 1975 in Northern Ireland.
 In 1981 production began for DeLorean DMC-12.
 A car that was supposed to be safe, long lasting and sustainable.

 It’s iconic look with gull-wing doors hyped up the car to masses.
 Because of the cars shoddy performance, DeLorean produced fewer than 9000 cars and filed for bankruptcy.
 Although the car was a failure, it left a mark with its innovative design and is known from the Back to the Future film trilogy.